-3.5 Scoping
+2.5 Scoping

-This section discusses how to handle the different scoping methods in compiled code.
+This section discusses on how to handle the different scoping methods in compiled code.

 Note that these scoping methods are not exclusive of each other.
-Even if an implementation has true lexical scoping with closures the implementation method for statically scoped variables serves as a useful optimization for variables that the compiler can prove as not having been captured.
+Even if having true lexical scoping with closures the static scope implementation method serves as a useful optimization for variables that the compiler can prove as not having been captured.

-3.5.1 Static Scope
+2.5.1 Static Scope

-Static scope, as described in section 2.3.1 (p.
-8), is very straightforward to implement on the JVM since each frame can have up to 65535 local variables [JVMSpec] (§4.10).
-These local variables can be viewed as registers, but associated with the current stack frame, from an assembly language point of view.
-By simply mapping received values to these variables static scoping is achieved as static scoping is natively supported by the JVM.
+Static scope, as described in section 1.3.4 (p.
+6), is very straightforward to implement on the JVM since each frame can have up to 65535 local variables [JVMSpec] (§4.10) (essentially registers from an assembly language point of view).
+By simply mapping received values to these variables static scoping is achieved as it is natively supported by the JVM.